 Located in East Africa, Burundi is a hilly, landlocked nation which borders Tanzania to the east and south, Rwanda to the north, and the Democratic Republic of Congo (DRC) to the west.
-While it lacks direct access to the ocean, Burundi shares access to regional lakes, including Lake Cohoha, Lake Rweru, and Lake Tanganyika, the world's longest and second deepest freshwater lake.
+While it lacks direct

 With an area of 10,745 sq mi, Burundi is slightly smaller than the state of Maryland and slightly larger than neighboring Rwanda.
 It features plains in the East, a central plateau, and rolling hills.
 The highest point is Mount Heha, an 8,759 ft peak located 30 miles southeast of Bujumbura.
-Lake Tanganyika in the Southwest is Burundi's lowest point at 2,533 ft.
+Lake Tanganyika in the Southwest is Burundi's lowest point at 2.533 ft.